zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-20.md

 This is to prevent attacks:
 - XSS (Cross-site scripting) attacks - injecting javascript to a website and then running a script utilizing the cookies and sessions the user has stored.
-- CSRF (Cross-Site Request) attacks -
+- CSRF (Cross-Site Request) attacks - injecting content to a website, when it loads it sends requests to another website to retrieve data
 # CORS
 # JSONP
 # JWT